StarpTech/k-andy/README.md

 **Hetzner Cloud integration**:

 - Preinstalled [CSI-driver](https://github.com/hetznercloud/csi-driver) for volume support.
-- (Planned) [Cloud Controller Manager for Hetzner Cloud](https://github.com/hetznercloud/hcloud-cloud-controller-manager) for Load Balancer support.
+- Preinstalled [Cloud Controller Manager for Hetzner Cloud](https://github.com/hetznercloud/hcloud-cloud-controller-manager) for Load Balancer support.

 K3s is a lightweight certified kubernetes distribution.
 It's packaged as single binary and comes with solid defaults for storage and networking but we replaced [Local-path-provisioner](https://github.com/rancher/local-path-provisioner) with hetzner [CSI-driver](https://github.com/hetznercloud/csi-driver).
 The Ingress controller (traefik) has been disabled because K3s provides an old version (traefik < 2).
 You can install v2 or a different controller.